 Training used to be carried out mostly by employees, or by mentors, before learning management systems were so easily available.
 No matter whether your organization currently uses a learning management system, mentors still have tremendous value.
 Employees with low levels of engagement can benefit from mentors, specifically those with mentors.
-When learning, many people benefit from other’s help.
+When learning, many people benefit from others’ help.
 Learning through the example of another employee may be much more useful than other methods of instruction.
-Social learning is a learned method of learning through other people, and it is very helpful.
+Social learning is a learned method of learning through other people and is very helpful.

 Employee-to-employee mentoring is especially beneficial because employees understand one another struggles.
 When videos don’t work, implement a mentorship program and try social learning to increase trainee engagement and understanding.
 Further, mentors will also be able to strengthen their own knowledge through the process of instructing and training others.
-Regardless of whether your employees prefer to learn by direct interaction with others, a good mentor certainly won’t hurt.
+Regardless of whether your employees prefer to learn through direct interaction with others, a good mentor certainly won’t hurt.

 Try Blended Learning

 It may be beneficial for some employees to use blended learning if it is feasible, particularly for those who are struggling with eLearning more generally.
 The term ‘blended learning’ refers to a combination of eLearning and conventional learning methods.
 It is natural for you to want to encourage all your employees to use your eLearning program as widely as possible.

 Establishing traditional training for employees only to disregard their LMS is a waste of time, money, and effort.
 Having said that, sometimes a conventional method, such as a seminar, may prove useful.
 From time to time, many employees will benefit from a more personal approach.
 Also, it helps learners whose experience with the eLearning process has been limited.
 Even though eLearning is taking over the modern learning world, there’s no harm in implementing more conventional aspects and putting a contemporary spin on them.